 For more information, please refer to my courses page.

-I have served in a variety of administrative positions, ranging from department chair, to member of the National Academy of Sciences Committee on the Geographical Sciences, to President of the Association of American Geographers.
-I believe that administrative work is an important element of professional service for our Department, our campus and also in the discipline at large.
+I have served in a variety of administrative positions including my current service as Director of University Honors and formerly as department chair, member of the National Academy of Sciences Committee on the Geographical Sciences, President of the Association of American Geographers.
+I believe that administrative work is an important element of professional service for my department, our campus and also in the discipline at large.
 In each of these positions, I have worked collaboratively to identify areas of importance and to guide initiatives that were important to the collectives with which I worked.

 As department chair, I worked with members of the department to identify several important initiatives.
 For example, we underwent a thoughtful and successful ten year review process.
 We worked to revision our graduate program; build a vision for our future development and community outreach activities; design and engage in a strategic planning process; build our web presence to communicate widely about the department; and build on an ongoing curriculum assessment project.
 In all of these projects, members of the department worked together to foster open communication, to consult widely and to create an environment that is supportive of good ideas, from whichever quarter.
 From all of this work I have learned that service involves trying to build a ‘culture of possibilities’ that allows creative people to do their best work.

 For more information on my administrative roles and positions, please refer to my Curriculum Vitae